 About

-I have had a great fear of bees since accidentally walking through a hive of yellow jackets and being stung more than 30 times when I was a child.
+I had a great fear of bees since accidentally walking through a hive of yellow jackets and being stung more than 30 times when I was a child.
 It was with a lot of apprehension when I started working with hives, and I always wear protective clothing and gloves to avoid stings.
-A close friend began keeping honeybees about a decade ago.
+A close friend began keeping honeybees about two decades ago.
 I was fascinated watching them fly in and out of the hive, carrying pollen on their legs.
 I was encouraged to try it and agreed to a trial run in my yard at home, where I also enjoy gardening and growing food.

 My raspberry, blueberry, and green bean yields increased ten-fold that season and the honey was more delicious than anything I'd ever purchased.
 One beehive turned into two... and it did not take long before I was planning expansions to 10 and 20 hives in multiple locations.
 I began mentoring new beekeepers in 2017.
 Each year brings something new.